Buying Opinions

+Our principal also needs to elicit information from the agent, which connects our paper to the belief elicitation literature.
+Indeed, our transfer scheme is a scoring rule.
+The most important distinction is that the beliefs in our work are endogenously determined through the agent's learning.
+While the papers in that literature study what scoring rules induce truthful reporting (\cite{gneiting2007strictly} and \cite{schlag2015penny} are good surveys) and what properties of a state distribution can be elicited (see \cite{lambert2019elicitation} and references therein), our focus is on deriving incentive contracts that induce the agent to learn \emph{and} report truthfully.

 Finally, because we study the motivation of an agent to acquire costly and unverifiable information, our work also connects to the moral hazard literature.
-In the canonical moral hazard problem (see, for example, \cite{mirrlees}, \cite{holmstrom1979moral}, and \cite{grossman1983analysis}), the agent is impelled to exert costly effort that yields some output; whereas in ours, she must be coerced into choosing a much more complicated object (a particular probability distribution) then reporting honestly.
-That being said, there are some interesting analogies between some of our results and classical insights in the moral hazard problem, which we discuss as we encounter them.
+In the canonical moral hazard problem (see, for example, \cite{mirrlees}, \cite{holmstrom1979moral}, \cite{grossman1983analysis}, and \cite{holmstrom1987aggregation}), the agent is impelled to exert costly effort that yields some (distribution over) output; whereas in ours, he must be coerced into choosing a much more complicated object (a particular probability distribution) then reporting honestly.